Patternslib/Patterns/src/pat/inject/documentation.md

 By default injection is triggered on click for anchors and on submit for forms.
 Further, it can be triggered upon initialisation (`autoload`) and when coming into view (`autoload-visible`). `autoload` injection is useful to deliver a page skeleton, where e.g. header, body, and sidebar load their content in parallel. `autoload-visible` injection is useful to build infinite lists, where the injection element replaces itself with the next 10 entries and a new `autoload-visible` injection link.

+### Delay

-A `autoload` may be delayed, by providing a `delay` argument in `data-pat-inject`.
+A injection may be delayed, by providing a `delay` argument in `data-pat-inject`.
 The delay is specified in milliseconds.
-This is useful to build a polling loop.
-Note that using this in combination with other injections may create race conditions with weird effects.
-This `delay` is only supported for `autoload`, not for `autoload-visible` or for click triggers).
+This is useful to build a polling loop or to prevent multiple injections happen at once by giving different delays to injections with an ``autoload`` trigger.

     <a href="sources.html#id" class="pat-inject"
        data-pat-inject="trigger: autoload">Autoloads as soon as initialised</a>